The Gosprom group's poster

 The Kharkiv art scene in the mid-1980s felt like a bubble ready to blast.
 With Gorbachev having announced Perestroika, the totalitarian Soviet state was grudgingly loosening its ideological grip, but the emerging freedom (and the freedom of artistic expression as well) was still a moot concept to be defined.

-In 1984—1986, several younger generation photographers who called themselves the Kontakt group gathered in Guennadi Maslov’s tiny lab/studio under the roof of one of the so-called 'Houses of Culture' — Soviet establishments that provided space for various amateur artistic activities of the working class.
-Theirs belonged to the Union of Construction Workers.
+In 1984—1986, several younger generation photographers who called themselves the Kontakt group gathered in Guennadi Maslov’s tiny lab/studio under the roof of one of the so-called 'Houses of Culture' — Soviet 'big style' establishments that provided space for various amateur artistic activities of the working class.
+This particular one belonged to the Union of Construction Workers.

 © Guennadi Maslov

-The group had made several exhibitions when in 1986 Maslov, who was educated as a military interpreter, got a foreign interpreting assignment and left for Ethiopia to earn money for a decent camera.
-(He did proudly flash a brand-new Nikon 301 when he returned three years later.)
+The group had made several exhibitions when in 1986 Maslov, who was trained as a military interpreter, got a lucrative foreign assignment and left for Ethiopia to earn money for a decent camera.
+(He proudly flashed a brand-new Nikon 301 when he returned two years later.)
 His position and his studio were taken by another group artist Vladimir Starko.

 © Vladimir Starko.
 Twinkle, Twinkle, Little Star